mfurk4n/gamewallet-firebase-braintree/readme.md

 - **Braintree Sandbox**
 - **PayPal**

-## Kurulum ve Kullanım
+## Usage

-    - web dizininin terminalinden "npm start" ile çalıştırın
+    - run it with "npm start" from the web directory's terminal